Franzvd14/IOL-Friction-Testing/README.md

 # IOL-Friction-Testing
 Project Scope: Create a friction testing system that can quanitatively measure the durability and lubricity of a hydrophilic polymer coating.
 Due to the complex geometry of the IOL (Intraocular Lens) cartridge, a precise testing setup is essential.
 Client informed a strong need for exceptional coating performance - including measuring lubricity, durability, and perfroming a qualitative post-injection inspection under a 1000x 3D surface video microscope.

 IOL & Cataract Info: An IOL is used by an ophthalmologist (eye surgeon) to treat cataracts.
-A cataract is when a the eye's natural lens becomes "cloudy" causing degenerative vision loss.
+A cataract is when an eye's natural lens becomes "cloudy" causing degenerative vision loss.
 To address this disease, engineers and doctors have created the IOL to act as a new artifical lens.
 Typically, an ophthalmologist will remove the natural, cloudy lens, and replace it with an IOL.
-To understand and visually understand the IOL, the IOL cartridge and it's proepr setep, please view the video below.
+To understand and visually understand the IOL, the IOL cartridge and it's proper setep, please view the video below.

 ▶️ [Three-Piece IOL Lens Loading Tutorial in Two Minutes by: Matt Hirabayashi MD (@EyeFlyMD)](https://www.youtube.com/watch?v=hnIIPaW2O_Y)